klang812/pig-dice/README.md

 Test: "It takes a value === 1 simulating a rollDie of that value and branches method to reset turnScore to 0" Expect(player1.play(1)).toEqual(0);

+Describe: hold(value)
+Test: "It takes a value simulating turnScore, adds to and returns overallScore" Expect(player1.hold(22)).toEqual(22)